davidwrede/chef-web-docs-1/includes_ruby/includes_ruby_style_basics_array_shortcut.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ruby_style_basics_array_shortcut

-The ``%w`` syntax is a |ruby| shortcut for creating an array without requiring quotes and commas around the elements.
+The ``%w`` syntax is a Ruby shortcut for creating an array without requiring quotes and commas around the elements.

 For example: